actiopossesivo/grinfico/README.md

  * Windows Media Player (WMPlayer.ocx), with latest codec

 ### Demo
-Goto https://goo.gl/hkh7gh and download "demo.zip" into \igf\games, then run the script or compiled files (.exe)
+ - Goto https://goo.gl/hkh7gh and download "demo.zip" into *My Documents\igfiction\pack,
+ - then run the script or compiled files (grinfico.exe)
+ - open it

 ### Authoring
 See the wiki(https://github.com/actiopossesivo/igfiction/wiki)